nolleh/rsp/README.md

 it aims to make room based socket server platform in production level for core parts.
 (long term project, and this will be progressed in my leisure time, so getting longer.)

+- IF YOU IMPLEMENT CONTENTS LOGIC WITH SHARED_LIBRARY TO ROOM SERVER, MULTITHREADING / NETWORK / SESSION MANAGEMENT WILL BE NO NEED TO CARE, JUST CONCENTRATE ON YOUR BUSINESS LOGIC IN ROOM

 terms `room based` meaning
 > user can explore rooms that open to match, and enter a room that selected by user or
 > randomly, that open to that user by conditions (like ranking point or money)